76. “Best backhand return from the deuce court to avoid the net man poaching.” (in doubles)

 – I’ve talked about this subject; please check no. 13, on this page.

 97. “Regarding your question: as for my daughter it definitely would be footwork.
 My daughter started training more intensively approx 1.5 years ago when she was already almost 13 y.o.
 She improves quickly since we started training 5-6h weekly instead 1-2h previously but footwork is the biggest pain point for now.
 You have many drills in this area but we would use even more.
 In particular:

 – drills for tennis movement patterns – to transition from just running on the court to typical tennis movements

-– drills to start moving towards ball earlier (anticipate better)
+– drills to start moving towards the ball earlier (anticipate better)

-– separation of legs movement and swing (or I would say performing them in parallel with right timing and rhythm).
-She often starts swing, then movement and then it is too late
+– separation of legs movement and swing (or I would say performing them in parallel with the right timing and rhythm).
+She often starts swinging, then moving and then it is too late

-– drills to improve the habit to return to court center.”
+– drills to improve the habit to return to the court center.”

 – Some of the drills you mention are at WebTennis24.com already but I’ll make some notes for future videos also.